ministryofjustice/hmpps-person-record-manage-ui/README.md

 `npm run start:dev`

 ### Logging in with a test user

 Once the application is running you should then be able to login with:

+username: CPR_MANAGE_ADMIN
 password: password123456

 to [update the seed data](https://github.com/ministryofjustice/hmpps-auth/blob/main/src/main/resources/db/dev/data/auth/V900_3__users.sql) for the in-memory DB used by Auth

+## Running against a local version of hmpps-person-record and hmpps-person-match

+This can be useful to test changes which need to be made to both apps.

+1. In hmpps-person-record run `make e2e-test`
+2. In hmpps-person-record run `make run-local`
+3. In hmpps-person-record-manage-ui run `make run-local`

+4. To request specific users and roles then raise a PR

 ### Run linter